 What is quinoa?
 A lot of people are still in the dark about this nutrient dense superfood and have no idea how or when to use it.
 It is, however, way more versatile than you might think and can be added happily to both sweet and savoury dishes as either a side, or the star of the show.
 Yes, that’s the beauty of this wonderful superfood seed, and in this post I will explain its truly astounding health benefits and nutritional profile.

 Quinoa is presumed by most to be a grain, but is in fact actually a seed from a flowering plant in the amaranth family.
-The very fact that it’s a seed makes it much healthier and more digestible to eat, and given the fact that it can easily be used in place of your normal higher carb, lower nutrient grains, makes it also a great fat burning food.
+The very fact that it’s a seed makes it much healthier and more digestible to eat, and given the fact that it can easily be used in place of your normal higher carb, lower nutrient grains, makes it also a great metabolism boosting food.

 Quinoa: The ancient grain